-So as these talks I was having with this Asian pharmaceutical manufacturer progressed we came to the point where the final wholesale prices and the actual manufacturing costs were discussed.
-To my amazement the cost of manufacturing a 12 week treatment of generic Harvoni, including all the packaging, the bottle, the box etc was less than US$60.
-That is approximately US$20 per bottle!
+So as these talks I was having with this Indian pharmaceutical manufacturer progressed we came to the point where the final wholesale prices and the actual manufacturing costs were discussed.
+To my amazement, the cost of manufacturing a 12-week treatment of Harvoni in India, a product absolutely identical to Harvoni, including all the packaging, the bottle, the box, etc was less than US$150.
+That is approximately US$50 per bottle!

-The manufacturer I have been talking to is a relatively small scale operation compared to the number of treatment that Gilead does in a “run”.
-So based on the economies of scale I would guess that Gilead’s cost per 12 week treatment is less than $50 per treatment.
+The manufacturer I have been talking to is a relatively small-scale operation compared to Gilead.
+When Gilead does a production “run” they probably make at least 10 million Harvoni pills at a time.
+So based on the economies of scale I would guess that Gilead’s cost per 12-week treatment is much less than $150 per treatment.

 Many people will say: “Oh yes but Gilead is manufacturing Harvoni in the U.S.A. where manufacturing costs are higher.”

 Not true!
 Gilead has the active ingredients of Harvoni and Epclusa manufactured in the Middle East country of Jordon.
-So the active ingredients for Gilead’s Hepatitis C drugs are made in a middle east country then they are shipped to Ireland where the active pharmaceutical ingredients (APIs) are mixed with inert powders and turned into pills.
+So the active ingredients for Gilead’s Hepatitis C medications are made in a middle eastern country.
+Then they are shipped to Ireland where the active pharmaceutical ingredients (APIs) are mixed with inert powders and turned into pills.
 After being turned into pills the packaging also happens in Ireland because Ireland is a low taxation zone which allows Gilead to avoid paying taxes in the USA.

-Gilead’s retail price for a 12 weeks of Harvoni or Epclusa is around $90,000, whilst their cost is less than $50.
-So they are multiplying the cost of manufacture of Harvoni and Epclusa by around two thousand times to arrive at the retail price.
-I would be so bold as to suggest that in entire history of the human race there has never been a product sold with such a massive profit.
+Gilead’s retail price for 12 weeks of Harvoni or Epclusa is around US$84,000, whilst their cost is less than US$200.
+So they are multiplying the cost of manufacture of Harvoni and Epclusa by around four hundred times to arrive at the retail price.
+I would be so bold as to suggest that in the entire history of the human race there has never been a product sold with such a massive profit.
 Such an obscene profit.

-If you want to purchase licensed generic Harvoni I can organize everything for you.
+If you want to purchase Harvoni for US$750 for 12 weeks treatment I can organize everything for you.

-The maximum price for a 12 weeks treatment of generic Harvoni is US$900.
+The maximum price for a 12 week treatment of Harvoni is US$750.
 Email me now for details using the contact form at the bottom of this page.